Pedro Domingo Murillo

-Pedro Domingo Murillo (September 17, 1757– January 29, 1810) was a patriot of Upper Peru who played a key role in Bolivia's independence.
+Pedro Domingo Murillo (17 September 1757 – 29 January 1810) was a patriot of Upper Peru who played a key role in Bolivia's independence.

-Biography
+Early life and background

 On 17 September 1757, Pedro Domingo Murillo was born in the city of La Paz.
 His father, Juan Ciriaco Murillo, was from one of its elite families, whereas his mother Mary Ascencia Carasco was of native pedigree.
 Juan Ciriaco had been training for priesthood in the catholic church, becoming a priest soon after Pedro's birth.
 Juan took charge of his education.
 It is thought Pedro may have attended the Colegio Seminario de San Carlos, in La Paz.
 At the St Francis Xavier University of Chuquisaca, Pedro then studied law, but left before completing.
 By age 21, he had married Olmedo Manuel de la Concha in Potosí, the high-altitude silver mining city at the foot of Cerro de Potosí.
 Within 3 years the family, with at least two children, had moved to Irupana.

 From the earliest colonial days, the control of upper Peru by the Spanish crown had been firm.
 Late 1780 saw the Rebellion of Túpac Amaru II.
 In helping to vanquish this Murillo distinguished himself, and was appointed Lieutenant of the Militia.

 Within 5 years, Juan Ciriaco Murillo had died, leaving most of his fortune to Pedro's children.
 His paternal aunt, Catalina Felipe, filed a lawsuit disputing this.
 At first, this was defeated.
 However, in papers submitted to court, Murillo falsely claimed a degree in law.

 This deception had been achieved with some cunning.
 First, Pedro abused the goodwill of a rector at St Francis Xavier University of Chuquisaca.
 The date set to take the examination is known only to the Attorney General of the colonial government, Real Audiencia.
 Murillo claimed his submission had been via the Notary Sebastian del Toro, who worked regularly for members of the Real Audiencia.
 The certificate had been submitted days ago, the day "forgotten."
 Though with no certificate, Murillo asserted he had performed brilliantly in the examination, and had obtained his law degree.
 A year later in La Paz, Murillo was denounced as having forged his licence to practice law.
 Challenged by Judge Sebastian Segurola, a friend, to present the original certificate, Murillo simply disappeared.
 A search at his home revealed documents falsified in Murillo's handwriting.
 Forged by him had been the signatures of as many as four notaries, as they each subsequently attested.

 In the case against his aunt, the truth surfaced.
 Murillo not only lost the case, but his falsely attested profession had also been in contempt of court.
 He had to flee the authorities.
 Pardoned by early 1789, he tried his hand in mining.